 iovera – Freeze Away Knee Pain

-We perform a type of cryotherapy called iovera, which is known to be an effective management for knee pain.
+Dr. Zachary Fisk performs a type of cryotherapy called iovera, which is known to be an effective management for knee pain.
 This treatment is no more painful than numbing of the skin for an IV or a TB test.
-Beyond pain management before a knee surgery, the benefits extend to helping patients recover more quickly after the surgery is complete.
+Beyond pain management before a knee surgery, the benefits extend to helping Bellevue patients recover more quickly after the surgery is complete.

 Who is a good candidate for iovera cold therapy for knee pain?